 Some stretches of the Ice Age trail may be easier to reach than you think.
 In West Bend (a short drive northwest of Milwaukee and about 75 miles from Madison), the off-road portions of the trail pass through Ridge Run Park, the Glacial Blue Hills Recreation Area and the Northern Unit of the Kettle Moraine State Forest.
 All these parks offer scenic hiking through glacial terrain and have parking lots near the trail.
 Longer-distance trail trekking is possible in the Kettle Moraine State Forest, a short drive north of West Bend.
 Park on County Hwy H and follow the trail north.
-Find plentiful lodging and dining in nearby West Bend.

 The Blue Hills

-The trail section in Rusk County covers about 12 miles in Rusk County, taking snowshoers into the beautiful Blue Hills, the remnants of an ancient mountain range.
+The trail section in Rusk County covers about 12 miles, taking snowshoers into the beautiful Blue Hills, the remnants of an ancient mountain range.
 The trail traverses rolling stretches of hardwood forest, winding paths and historic logging roads.
 Find the trailhead for the Ice Age Trail in the Rusk County Forest, located near the Murphy Flowage Recreational Area in the northwestern portion of Rusk County.
 You can pick up the southern edge of the Rusk County trail segment off County Highway O west of Weyerhaeuser.
 There’s no parking lot, but space to park on the side of the road.

 Winter trail tips

 The Ice Age Trail Alliance has some good advice to keep your trail adventure safe and enjoyable.
 Here are some of their tips.

 - Keep an eye on the weather

 - Bring a friend